-- (1) When the competent Ministry of Bosnia and Herzegovina receives a request of a foreign authority for legal aid, it shall be obligated to communicate such request to the Prosecutor, if the legal aid in question falls under the jurisdiction of the Court. - (2) The Prosecutor and the Court shall decide as to the permissibility of and manner to carry out actions requested by the foreign authority in accordance with their competencies and under the legislation of Bosnia and Herzegovina.
+- (1) When the Ministry of Justice of Republika Srpska receives a request of a foreign authority for legal assistance, it shall communicate such request to the prosecutor. - (2) The prosecutor and the court shall decide as to the permissibility of and manner to carry out actions requested by the foreign authority in accordance with the legislation.